gabrovex/mobile-flashcards/README.md

 ## Install and start

-This project has ben developed bundled and tested using Expo DevTools therefore to install and run it on your machine use the following instructions:
+This project has ben developed bundled and tested using Expo DevTools, on the web mode (`expo start --web`), therefore to install and run it on your machine use the following instructions:

 * install all project dependencies with `yarn install`
 * start the development server with `yarn web`